Ouranosinc/Magpie/docs/permissions.rst

 When targeting specific :term:`User`-scoped routes, the following (simplified) operations are applied to determine if access should be granted to execute the request:

-1. :term:`Logged User` has administrative-level `Access Permissions`_ (always granted access).
+1. verify if :term:`Logged User` has administrative-level `Access Permissions`_ (always granted access).
-2. :term:`Context User` corresponds exactly to same :term:`Request User` identified from the path variable.
+2. verify if :term:`Context User` corresponds exactly to same :term:`Request User` identified from the path variable.
-3. :term:`Context User` in path variable is the special keyword :py:data:`magpie.constants.MAGPIE_LOGGED_USER`.
+3. verify if :term:`Context User` in path variable is *special* keyword :py:data:`magpie.constants.MAGPIE_LOGGED_USER`.
-4. :term:`Context User` in path variable is special user :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER`.
+4. verify if :term:`Context User` in path variable is *special* user :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER`.

 For the first matched of the above steps, the condition is compared to the specific request requirement.
-Access is granted or denied according to met or insufficient condition result.
+Access is granted or denied respectively to met or insufficient privileges against the |request_access_table|_ table.

-Every time a :term:`User`-scoped request is executed, the targeted :term:`Context User` is resolved accordingly to either the explicit ``{user_name}}`` value provided, or the auto-resolved :py:data:`magpie.constants.MAGPIE_LOGGED_USER` value that implicitly retrieves the :term:`Request User` as the :term:`Context User`.
+Every time a :term:`User`-scoped request is executed, the targeted :term:`Context User` is resolved accordingly to either the explicit ``{user_name}}`` value provided, or the auto-resolved :py:data:`magpie.constants.MAGPIE_LOGGED_USER` value that implicitly retrieves the :term:`Request User` as equal to the :term:`Context User`.

 .. note::
     Whenever one of the :term:`User`-scoped requests refers to specials keywords such as :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER` or :py:data:`magpie.constants.MAGPIE_ADMIN_GROUP`, any operation
     that has the intention to modify the corresponding :term:`User` or :term:`Group` are forbidden.
-There is therefore some additional request-specific logic (depending on its purpose and resulting actions) for special-cases that is not explicitly detailed in above steps.
+There is therefore some additional request-specific logic (depending on its purpose and resulting actions) for special cases that are not explicitly detailed in above steps.
 Some of these special behaviors can be observed across the various `tests`_.